Sound level (decibel) meters

 scale goes up in powers of ten: every increase of 10dB on

-That means a sound of 20dB is 10 times louder than a sound of 10dB and a 30dB sound is
+a doubling in loudness).
+That means a sound of 20dB is 10 times more intense than a sound of 10dB and a 30dB sound is

 a major cause for concern: the sound waves carry so much energy that they will damage your hearing, sooner or later.